debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 ![right](/assets/enabot_part2/right.png)

 The first four bytes were for forward and backward movement.
-We still don't know what they first two bytes do, they didn't seem to affect anything, but the next byte controlled the speed where 0 was the slowest, and the byte after that controlled the direction. `0xbf` moved forward and `0x3f` moved backwards.
+We still don't know what they first three bytes do, they didn't seem to affect anything, but the last byte controlled the direction. `0xbf` moved forward and `0x3f` moved backwards.
 The next 4 bytes followed the same pattern but left and right.
 These two separate "motors" can also be used in conjunction to make sharper turns.
 We implemenated all of these movements in our ebo server, hooked it up to WASD, and can move the ebo around as well as through the app!

-This testing process also shows how we did a large majority of reversing the ebo packets.
+We even added in all the tricks and hooked them up to 1, 2, 3, and 4.

 ## Video Packets

 The video packets were very easy to identify in wireshark.
 Video data is going to be alot larger than any other packet because it's a bunch of raw data being sent.
 So all the packets that were length 1122 stood out.
 Even moreso since all the data after the ebo procol stuff was just a bunch of random bytes.
 The only thing we didn't know was what format the data was in.
-Knowing nothing about video streaming, we just looked at the strings.
+Knowing nothing about video streaming, we just looked at the strings in the firmware.
 RTP, h265, and h264 all stood out and seemed to have to do with video stuff.

-Again, way too much effort was put into looking at the code and debugging trying to figure out where it encoded the video.
+Way too much effort was put into looking at the code and debugging trying to figure out where it encoded the video.
 The answer was just in the captured packets

 All the video packets came back to back so it was obvious to tell where the frame started, and then at the end there would still be a long packet, but it wouldnt be length 1122, and that was obviously the end of the frame.

 <p style="text-align:center;"><img src="/assets/enabot_part2/video_frame.png" alt="video frame" style="height: 400px; width:350px;"/></p>

 The first packet in the sequence always had the value `0x0141` at offset 0x65 (see image below).
 After a bunch of googling, some forum post talked about those bytes being the start of an h264 P-Frame.
 More googling and another forum or something talked about using ffmpeg to convert h264 data to a video.
-So I tried appending all the bytes that I assumed to be video data and ran it through ffmpeg to see if it would pop out a video file.
+So we tried appending all the bytes that we assumed to be video data and ran it through ffmpeg to see if it would pop out a video file.
 That didn't work.
-Then I noticed that some of the sequence of video packets had the header `0x01d7`.
+Then we noticed that some of the sequence of video packets had the header `0x01d7`.
 Some more googling later, it turned out that was the start of a I-Frame.

 ![PFrame](/assets/enabot_part2/p_frame.png)

-From the little bit I read about h264 from doing this research it seems that I-Frames are the initial frame of a video and P-Frames then modify that frame until the next I-Frame is sent.
+From the little bit we read about h264 from doing this research it seems that I-Frames are the initial frame of a video and P-Frames then modify that frame until the next I-Frame is sent.
 Basically, the video has to start with an I-Frame or it won't have an initial base to modify and thus can't produce a video.
-So I wrote a parser to parse all the video packets, and appended their h264 data together while making sure the first frame of the video was a P-Frame.
-I did this based off of the `branch1` values in the packets.
+So we wrote a parser to parse all the video packets, and appended their h264 data together while making sure the first frame of the video was a P-Frame.
+We did this based off of the `branch1` values in the packets.

 <p style="text-align:center;"><img src="/assets/enabot_part2/h264_branches.png" alt="H264 Packet Branches" style="height: 100px; width:320px;"/></p>